AN/FSQ-8 Combat Control Central

 The AN/FSQ-8 Combat Control Central was a United States Air Force computerized command and control system.
 Several of the centrals were used in the Semi-Automatic Ground Environment (SAGE) air defense network for Cold War ground-controlled interception to give "each combat center the capability to coordinate defense for the whole nation".
-Each AN/FSQ-8 (“AN/FSQ” derives from “Army-Navy / Fixed Special eQuipment”) was a smaller variant of the AN/FSQ-7 Combat Direction Central with less equipment since the Q8 received processed air defense data from AN/FSQ-7 centrals at Direction Centers.
+Each AN/FSQ-8 was a smaller variant of the AN/FSQ-7 Combat Direction Central with less equipment since the Q8 received processed air defense data from AN/FSQ-7 centrals at Direction Centers.
 The AN/FSQ-8 centrals were housed in eight 3-story SAGE Combat Center (SCC) buildings similar to the Direction Center building (some were colocated) and the Q8s allowed "supervision of the several sectors within the division."
 The Combat Centers "forwarded the divisional air defense status to" NORAD (initially at Ent AFB in 1957, the Chidlaw Building in 1963, and the Cheyenne Mountain Complex in 1966).

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/FSQ-8" designation represents the 8th design of an Army-Navy electronic device for fixed special combination system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Technology

-The AN/FSQ-8 Combat Control Central, similar to the AN/FSQ-7 Combat Direction Central had four main systems used for creating commands for the United States Air Force.
+The AN/FSQ-8 Combat Control Central, similar to the AN/FSQ-7 Combat Direction Central had four main systems used to create commands for the United States Air Force.
 This includes an input system, display system, and the output system.
 All three of these were process or controlled by a central computer system.

 The input system focused on processing manual input or autonomous information coming from radar equipment.
 Examples of radar detection data would be any plane detected approaching the United States, or already within its border.
 This information was then transformed into computer-readable data stored in magnetic drum memory.
 This input system is similar to that of which found in the AN/FSQ-7 Combat Direction Central.